logseq/docs/db-version-changes.md

 * [Scheduled](https://docs.logseq.com/#/page/tasks/block/deadline%20and%20scheduled) has been deprecated.
 * Recurring tasks aren't ported and are a TODO.
 * Logbook timestamps have been deprecated.
+* Tasks are no longer created by typing keywords like `TODO` but instead with commands like '/todo'.
 * Read more about the [new tasks](./db-version.md#tasks).

 #### Assets